apsarab08/blood-group-prediction/README.md

-🩸 Blood Group Prediction Using Fingerprint Patterns
-📌 Project Description

-This project is a deep learning-powered web application that predicts the blood group of a person from a fingerprint image.
-The system uses a trained VGG16 Convolutional Neural Network model integrated with a Flask backend and MySQL database to generate automated predictions.

-The platform provides user authentication, tracks prediction history, and includes an admin dashboard for managing system data.

-🧠 Problem It Solves

-Blood group identification in the real world normally requires invasive blood tests and manual lab analysis.
-This application explores a non-invasive AI-based alternative by using fingerprint image patterns for prediction.

-It helps achieve:

-faster prediction results

-reduced human effort

-automated classification

-easy accessibility through a browser interface

-✨ Features

-secure login and signup system

-fingerprint image upload for prediction

-image format validation

-preprocessing of fingerprint images

-blood group prediction with deep learning

-display of confidence score

-user prediction history maintenance

-admin panel for managing users

-contact and privacy pages

-🛠 Technologies Used
-Backend

-Python

-Flask

-TensorFlow

-Keras

-Werkzeug Security

-MySQL Connector

-OS Module

-Datetime Module

-Frontend

-HTML

-CSS

-JavaScript

-Machine Learning and Libraries

-VGG16 Pretrained CNN Model

-NumPy

-OpenCV

-Pillow

-Scikit-Learn

-Matplotlib

-⚙ Workflow of the System

-user uploads a fingerprint image

-system validates the image format

-image preprocessing is applied

-VGG16 model analyzes the image

-probabilities for each class are generated

-final blood group is selected

-confidence score is displayed

-result is stored in database

-📂 Project Structure
+# Blood Group Prediction Using Fingerprint Patterns 🩸

+---

+## Project Description

+This project is a deep learning-powered web application that predicts the blood group from fingerprint images.
+It uses a pretrained VGG16 Convolutional Neural Network model for classification, integrated with a Flask backend and MySQL database to provide automated predictions.

+The platform supports secure user authentication, maintains prediction history, and provides an admin dashboard for system management.

+---

+## Problem It Solves

+Blood group detection traditionally requires invasive blood tests and manual laboratory procedures.
+This system explores a non-invasive alternative using Artificial Intelligence and fingerprint pattern analysis.

+The application helps achieve:

+- faster prediction results
+- reduced human effort
+- automated classification
+- easy accessibility via a web browser

+---

+## Features

+- secure login and signup system
+- upload fingerprint images for prediction
+- image validation and preprocessing
+- display predicted blood group
+- confidence score generation
+- maintain user prediction history
+- admin panel for user management
+- donor data management
+- contact and privacy pages

+---

+## Technologies Used

+### Backend

+- Python
+- Flask
+- TensorFlow
+- Keras
+- Werkzeug
+- MySQL Connector
+- OS Module
+- Datetime Module

+### Frontend

+- HTML
+- CSS
+- JavaScript

+### Machine Learning and Libraries

+- VGG16 Pretrained CNN Model
+- NumPy
+- OpenCV
+- Pillow
+- Scikit-Learn
+- Matplotlib

+---

+## Workflow of the System

+- user uploads a fingerprint image
+- system validates the image format
+- image preprocessing is applied
+- VGG16 model analyzes the image
+- probabilities for each class are generated
+- final blood group is selected
+- confidence score is displayed
+- result is stored in database

+---

+## Project Structure

 blood-group-prediction/
 │
 ├── app.py